 31. URL Profiler

 Link qualification is one of the extensive tasks in link building.
-It takes time but if you can automate it, much better for your team.
+It takes time, but if you can automate it, much better for your team.

 Website: URL Profiler

-Install the software, upload your file of backlink targets, then check with metrics you prefer to use (Moz, Ahref, Majestics, etc..).
-Wait for a few minutes and then done.
+Install the software, upload your file of backlink targets, then check with the metrics you prefer to use (Moz, Ahref, Majestics, etc..).
+Wait for a few minutes and then be done.
 You’ll get a CSV file of all the target websites with their respective numbers.

 32. Open Site Explorer